drkshrk/EcoDiscordPlugin/ConfigurationNoGUI.md

 * [Roles](#roles)

 ## Sample Config
 This is an example of what a filled out configuration file (DiscordLink.eco) could look like.
+Note that DiscordLink will add an "ID" field to all channel links.
+This parameter should not be changed and doing so will cause DiscordLink to lost track of Discord display messages, post duplicate display messages and may cause instability.

 NOTE: YOU CANNOT COPY THIS ONE AND EXPECT IT TO WORK!
 The config data needs to match your Eco server, Discord server and Discord bot.
 <details>